A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 Esteemed their labour as lost and all their long plotting.

-A mouse that knew much more as it seemed to me,
+A mouse that knew much more as it

 Ran forth determined and stood before them all,